p4-team/ctf/2018-06-23-google-ctf/apt42-part1/README.md

 Success, we (probably) got the cnc address!

-If we now apply those deobfuscation methods to the whole binary we should get a set of not-so-ugly functions.
+If we now apply these deobfuscation methods to the whole binary we should get a good set of not-so-ugly functions.

 Becase the challanges description talked about network traffic this is what we're gonna focus on.

-Now that we have the cnc address we're also going to need the port, we could try recersing it just like we did with the host.
+Now that we have the cnc address we're also going to need the port, we could try reversing it just like we did with the host.
 But let's be honest, running a nmap scan in the background while we work on other stuff will be much quicker:

 ```
 michal@vps266773:~$ nmap -Pn mlwr-part1.ctfcompetition.com